nucypher/kafka-as-module-oss/README_DEMO.md

 The archives will be located at admin/build/distributions, kafka/core/build/distributions and examples/build/distributions folders.
 Unpack admin, kafka and examples archives.
 Export environment variables ADMIN_HOME, KAFKA_HOME and EXAMPLES_HOME for result folders.
-Export environment variable KEYS_HOME for folder with keys.
+Export environment variable KEYS_DIR for folder with keys.

 # Administration console
 Administrator console is used to manage channels (topics) and re-encryption keys for Kafka broker.